The Inaugural Intern

 SMC students get unparalleled hands-on-opportunities.
 You will:

-- Gain exposure to and experience in the process of public policy
+Gain exposure to and experience in the process of public policy and public service.

-Broaden your awareness of an vision in pursuing public service as
+Broaden your awareness of an vision in pursuingpublic service as a possible career.

 Work with professional staff in research, analysis, and development of legislative proposals.